Tovana-AI/gpt-memory/README.md

 ```

 ### Sync vs Async Updates
-Tovana provides both synchronous and asynchronous update methods to cater to different use cases and application architectures:
+This library provides both synchronous and asynchronous update methods to cater to different use cases and application architectures:

 1. **Asynchronous Updates (`AsyncMemoryManager`)**: Ideal for applications built on asynchronous frameworks like FastAPI or asynchronous Python scripts.
 This allows for non-blocking memory updates, improving overall application performance, especially when dealing with I/O-bound operations or high-concurrency scenarios.
 2. **Synchronous Updates (`MemoryManager`)**: Suitable for traditional synchronous applications or when you need to ensure that memory updates are completed before proceeding with other operations.
 This can be useful in scripts or applications where the order of operations is critical.